michaelesterman/payment-processor-poc/README.md

 - `verdict` (`ENUM`): Verdict of the risk assessment (Accepted or Declined).

 The two tables are linked through a one-to-one relationship by the `payment_id` field.

+# Architecture

+**API**: The API component will be deployed on Amazon Elastic Container Service (ECS).
+It'll be containerized for flexibility and can scale according to demand.

+**Risk Engine**: Similar to the API, the Risk Engine will also be hosted on ECS, ensuring a scalable and manageable service.

+**Database**: Amazon Relational Database Service (RDS) will be used for database needs.
+It's a managed relational database service that provides automatic backups, patch management, and other functionalities.

+**Future Transition**: Over time, the plan plan to migrate our services to a serverless model.
+The API and Risk Engine will be moved to AWS Lambda for computing and Amazon API Gateway for managing, routing, and securing the APIs.

+**Managed Kafka**: For message queuing, Amazon Managed Streaming for Kafka (MSK) will be used.
+It's a fully managed, highly available, and secure Apache Kafka service.

+This architecture is designed to support high availability, automatic scaling, and cost-effectiveness, which makes it suitable for handling millions of concurrent requests.